techiescamp/kubernetes-learning-path/README.md

 The Kubeconfig file can be used to store information for multiple clusters and users, allowing users to switch between different clusters and contexts easily.
 It is an important tool for managing access to and interacting with Kubernetes clusters.

-Refer the following document to learn about Kubeconfig File in detail.
+Refer to the following document to learn about the Kubeconfig File in detail.

 - [Kubeconfig File Explained With Practical Examples](https://devopscube.com/kubernetes-kubeconfig-file/) <sup>Blog</sup>